Impact Today Working Group

 ZeroNorth believes that shipping must be collaborative to accelerate digital impact; building partnerships and software that connects suppliers, owners, and charterers.
 In short, the sheer scale of the industry means that no one player can solve all these challenges on their own.
 The potential to accelerate our collective efforts to cut costs and reduce emissions is massive, so we look forward to more fruitful collaboration with the working group.

-Currently the group is made of up 12 companies and 27 participants.
-The founding companies of the initiative are ZeroNorth, Ultrabulk, Westernbulk, Cargill, Bearing, Maersk Tankers and Propulsion Dynamics (who we recently acquired).
-The others in this group represent other fuel consumption model providers as well as other companies providing voyage optimisation.
-We are open group with room for more companies to join.
-The qualifications are a company or person must have an interest in participating in the decarbonisation journey of the maritime sector and are open to collaboration and addressing complex to solve issues with good enough solutions as a first step with continued work towards industry adoption.
-We believe that by working together we can collectively achieve more towards our industries need to reach zero emissions.
+Currently the group is made up of 12 companies and 27 participants.
+The group includes other fuel consumption model providers as well as other digital platforms offering voyage optimisation.
+We are an open group with room for more to join.
+The qualifications are that an organisation or person must have an interest in participating in the decarbonisation journey of the maritime sector and are open to collaboration and addressing complex issues with suitable solutions to be used as a first step with continued work towards industry-wide adoption.
+We believe that by working together we can collectively achieve more towards our industry's need to reach zero emissions.

 Together we all share the goal of solving a vital industry challenge: decarbonisation.
 Figuring out where we start and what we can achieve today is the focus of this group.
 A key step towards a greener fleet is the measuring of fuel efficiency and the quantifying of environmental impacts.
 The data used for such evaluations must be of high quality in order to draw actionable conclusions.
 However, there is neither a common definition of acceptable data quality in this context nor an aligned approach as to how the availability of good data can be ensured across the industry.
 Our sessions are currently addressing the issue of data quality.
 If you are interested in joining the working group, please reach out.